-What we do not hear and I assume was not really explained to this young and naive father, is the CPS worker informing Chris that the baby could be related to HIS custody if he comes clean.
+What we do not hear – and I also assume was not really explained to this young and naive father – is the CPS worker informing Chris that the baby could be released to HIS custody if he comes clean.
 Perhaps the father could take a drug test to prove he is not using.
 (Perhaps we could do something besides take the baby, but that’s a whole other issue).

 In this case, the film makers could have expanded on this dilemma.
-Was Chris given an option to take the baby home after testing negative for drugs (which he clearly does not use based on his complete unawareness of Raeanne’s use and his eventual custody of his new born daughter)?
+Was Chris given an option to take the baby home after testing negative for drugs, which he clearly does not use based on his complete unawareness of Raeanne’s use and his eventual custody of his new born daughter?
 Did the CPS worker explain all of this?
 Or did she continue to entrap Chris in this lie he is repeating because he wrongly thinks it will protect his child?
-After all, if you see the work you do as being in a war zone, why would you bother explaining all of this to Chris?
+After all, if you see the work you do as being in a war zone, why would you bother explaining all of this to the enemy?

 At 12 minutes into the film, we start the story of Mary an 18 year old foster survivor.

 Mary explains her journey thusly: “I was born a drug baby.
 My mom was on cocaine, crystal meth.
 I got taken away, right away, and put into the foster care system.
 I went from home to home to home to home.
 Sometimes with my sister, sometimes not.
 Overall I have been in about, I dunno, 16, 17, 18 homes?”